Misleading

 Take, for example, the false claim that the antimalarial drug Hydroxychloroquine is a viable COVID therapy.

 As in the United States of America, media and political figures played a major role in spreading this idea.
-Clive Palmer, a mining billionaire who was then the leader of United Australia Party and a COVID drug advocate, promoted by actively hydroxychloroquine.
+Clive Palmer, a mining billionaire who was then the leader of United Australia Party and a member of the , promoted as hydroxychloroquine’s COVID treatment.
 He announced in March 2020 that he would finance trials and manufacture the drug.

 He published a two-page ad in The Australian.
 Craig Kelly and George Christensen, both Federal Coalition MPs, also supported by co-authoring an open message advocating its usage.

 We analyzed 7,000 public comments in response to 100 posts about hydroxychloroquine from selected media outlets during pandemic.
-We found that, contrary to the belief that the public is confined in echo chambers by a lack of debate online about COVID’s effectiveness, there was a robust exchange.
+We found that, contrary to the belief that public discourse is confined in echo chambers and silos, there was a robust exchange of views online about COVID’s effectiveness.

 We have found that despite our fact-checking, facts alone are not enough to stop misinformation or conspiracy theory regarding hydroxychloroquine.
 The misinformation was not just directed at the drug but also towards the government, the media, and “big pharma”.

-Public health studies have estimated that hydroxychloroquine was responsible for at least 17 000 deaths globally, but the real toll is probably higher.
+Public health studies have estimated that hydroxychloroquine was responsible for at least 17 000 deaths globally, but the true number is likely to be higher.

 Topic modelling highlighted the harm caused to individuals by misinformation.
 The secondary harms include distress, frustration, and worsening of symptoms due to the unavailability of the drug (due stockpiling).